2. MPSD HPC system#

 ----------------------------------------------------------------------------

-If you need to know the location of the files associated with a module X, you can use the MPSD_X_ROOT environment variable.
+If we need to know the location of the files associated with a module X, you can use the MPSD_X_ROOT environment variable.
 For example:

-To get more detailed information, you can use module show X:
+To get more detailed information, we can use module show X:

 whatis("Name : fftw")